FireStrike1010/artificial_personality/README.md

 Recommended for less than 6 gb vram - mistral-7b-awq (https://huggingface.co/TheBloke/Yarn-Mistral-7B-128k-AWQ) <br>
 Recommended for less than 12gb vram - llama-2-13b-awq (https://huggingface.co/TheBloke/Llama-2-13B-chat-AWQ) <br>
 Works on Windows and Linux-based OSes <br>
-Requirements for use: NVIDIA Cuda 12.1 and Python 3.10 <br>
+Base requirements: NVIDIA Cuda 12.1 and Python 3.10 <br>
 ## Instalation:
 1. Create virtual enviroment - python env "any_name"
 3. Copy all files from this repository (using "git clone" or manualy) to that enviroment folder